Database Explorer

 }

-Returns the results as an associative array.
-The first argument specifies the column name to be used as the key in the array, and the second argument specifies the column name to be used as the value:
+Returns results as an associative array.
+The first argument specifies the column name to be used as the key in the array, the second argument specifies the column name to be used as the value:

 $authors = $explorer->table('author')->fetchPairs('id', 'name');